ArnabAdhikar/Medical-Bot/README.md

 # Medical-Bot
 A medical companion for patients and doctors using LLM(LLAMA).
+Demonstration: